fabiokung/jetty-rails/README.txt

 == DESCRIPTION:

-JettyRails aims to run Ruby on Rails and Merb applications with the Jetty Container, leveraging the power of JRuby and jruby-rack.
+Jetty Rails aims to run Ruby on Rails and Merb applications with the Jetty Container, leveraging the power of JRuby and jruby-rack.

 {Jetty}[http://jetty.mortbay.com/jetty/] is an excellent Java Web Server, being and at the same time extremely lightweight.
 This makes jetty-rails a good alternative for JRuby on Rails or Merb development and deployment.

-The project has born from my own needs.
-I needed to run JForum (http://jforum.net) in the same context of my JRuby on Rails application.
+The project has born from my own needs ({read more}[http://fabiokung.com/2008/05/14/jetty-rails-gem-simple-jruby-on-rails-development-with-servlet-containers/]).
+I needed to run {JForum}[http://jforum.net] in the same context of my JRuby on Rails application.
 I had also to integrate HttpSessions (avoiding single sign on) and use ServletContext in-memory cache store.

 == FEATURES: